tanuj5480/100-Days-of-Data-Science/Logs.md

 **Progress**: Linear Regression assumptions and their validation
 1. Linear relation between features and the dependant variable: Complete
-2. No Outliers
-3. No high-leverage points
-4. Homoscedasticity of error terms
+2. Homoscedasticity of error terms
-5. Uncorrelated error terms
+3. Uncorrelated error terms
-6. Independant features
+4. Independant features